|

 reload begins, otherwise

+eliminate_regs_in_insn will die.
 Last pass - adjust debug insns referencing cleared regs.

 Clean up.